 Setup Steps

-6. Employees will be able to clock in and out by selecting a project or job.
+Employees can clock in and out by selecting a project or job.